How to Choose the Right Sorority

 College is a time of new beginnings and new acquaintances.
 But there is one thing that can make your college career that much more special: a sorority.

-We'll take you through all the questions and musings you should contemplate in your quest for a sorority.
-These tips are guaranteed to help you narrow down your choices and join a membership that you won't just like, but will love.
+If you're wondering how to choose the right sorority, we'll take you through all the questions and musings you should contemplate in your quest for a sorority.
+These tips are guaranteed to help you narrow down your choices and join a sisterhood that you won't just like but will love.

 Going to college for the first time is a messy experience full of excitement, catastrophes and new, adult affairs.
+Trying to navigate all of these things on your own can be challenging, but having support can make your college experience less daunting.
 A sorority helps students acquaint themselves with the college.
 They also are fun ways to take a stand in society or create charitable events to help the community.

-As such, these groups form lasting bonds that aid students during some of the toughest years of their lives.
+As such, these groups form lasting bonds that aid students during some of the toughest years of their lives, not only in college, but sometimes beyond as well.
 The other members of the sorority are going through the same or similar experiences as you are, so you'll always have someone to talk to or receive advice from.

 How to Choose a Sorority

+Which sorority is the best for me?
+To answer this, you need to be thorough.
 Before arriving at the university, check for recruitment dates and register for the event.
-There, you'll meet the college's sororities and garner your first impressions of each.
+It is at recruitment that you'll meet the college's sororities and garner your first impressions of each.
 You may have to pay a registration fee.

 This is the start of your process, but it's far from the last step in determining which sorority is right for you.

-Find the university's list of organizations and research each sorority.
-Each has a national website easily accessed online.
+Find the university's list of Greek organizations and research each sorority.
+Each has a national website that can be easily accessed online.
+Take the time to do this.
 Ask yourself the following questions:

 - What's my initial impression?